 “The degree responds to regional student demand for a high-quality, nationally-recognized early-education program,” said Sarah E. Whitney, Penn State Behrend’s assistant director of academic administration.
 “It also addresses the needs of school administrators across the state and nation who want to hire highly-qualified Penn State graduates in their early-education classrooms.”

-In addition to the required field experience and student teaching practicum, Penn State Behrend students have ready access to two on-campus sources for observation and volunteer opportunities: The Penn State Behrend Early Learning Center and the Susan Hirt Hagen CORE (Community Outreach, Research and Education).
+In addition to the required field experience and student teaching practicum, Penn State Behrend students have ready access to two on-campus sources for observation and volunteer opportunities: The Penn State Behrend Early Learning Center and the Susan Hirt Hagen CORE (Community Outreach, Research and Evaluation).
 The Early Learning Center is a NAEYC-accredited child-care center for ages 6 weeks to 6 years; CORE supports regional schools, social service agencies and nonprofits by providing research and data-driven services that improve delivery of effective youth-development programs.